 Through the Community Volunteering Programme, 6th Form pupils are encouraged to take an active role within the School through roles of responsibility and out in the wider community.
 Pupils gain confidence, new skills and experiences while making a positive difference to the lives of others.
 It is also a lot of fun.

 Local placements take place in primary schools, nursing homes, hospitals, day care centres and charities.
-Pupils are currently volunteering at Edina Court residential centre; Magdalene House (Wisbech Grammar’s Prep School), as Peer Mentors, and at Peckover Primary School supporting a reading programme.
+Pupils have previously volunteered at Edina Court residential centre; Magdalene House (Wisbech Grammar’s Prep School), as Peer Mentors, and at Peckover Primary School supporting a reading programme.
 Pupils have also organised their own volunteering outside of school, such as at Peckover House.

 Volunteering placements have also been undertaken on expeditions to Kenya (2012) and Borneo (2016), where pupils helped construct school buildings and taught younger pupils English.

 Pupils can achieve nationally recognised awards from ‘vinspired’; these awards look great on CVs, UCAS applications and can be earned alongside The Duke of Edinburgh’s Awards.

 More pupils are taking The Duke of Edinburgh’s Silver or Gold Awards than ever before.
 Expedition training for The Duke of Edinburgh’s Gold Award takes place during the school week as well as on the occasional Saturday.